 Activity::onWindowFocusChanged and View::onWindowFocusChanged.
 Each of these functions is passed a Boolean that indicates whether the callback is denoting focus gained or lost.
+At onCreate, the application does not have focus; initially, any app-cached "focus" flag should be false.
+Applications should be looking for an initial focus gained callback.
+In practice, focus gain messages tend to come in a stricter range of lifecycle; they tend to come only between onResume and onPause callbacks.
+In other words, most "focus gained" callbacks come after a launched application has already received onCreate, onStart and onResume.

-Starting from onCreate, focus is assumed not to be held, so applications should be looking for an initial focus gained callback.
-In general, focus gain seems to be indicated only with an app that is "resumed", that is between onResume and onPause callbacks.
-However, as can be seen from callback sequences later in this document, an application may not receive a focus lost message before its onPause callback is called.
+We might expect that this process is fully hierarchical; we might assume that since we generally receive "focus gained" callbacks when we are in the resumed state that perhaps we always receive "focus lost" callbacks while we are still resumed.
+In other words, that the sequence would always be of the form onResume, focus gained, focus lost, onPause.
+However, focus lost callbacks do not tend to fall tightly into the expected hierarchy.
+As can be seen from callback sequences later in this document, an application may not receive a focus lost message before its onPause callback is called.
 In fact, in cases of quick shutdown for configuration changes, the system may go from resumed and focused all the way to onDestroy without ever indicating focus lost.
 So onPause and onWindowFocusChanged must be used in tandem to determine the visible and interact-able state of the app.
-It is this lack of focus lost callbacks at expected times which places the window focus events in the "nonhierarchical" category.
+It is this lack of focus lost callbacks at expected times which places the window focus events in the "non-hierarchical" category.